How to Compute the Probability of a Word: The Nuances of Mapping: Tokeniser-dependent Strategies

 \section{The Nuances of Mapping: Tokeniser-dependent Strategies}

 We are left with the task of finding a set of subword prefixes which will allow us to compute the probabilities of $\subwordsset' \stringequiv \wordsset'$ and $\subwordsset'' \stringequiv \wordsset''$.
-In this section, we discuss how our tokeniser's specification---specifically whether it uses end- or beginning-of-word markings in its vocabulary---affects this task.
+In this section, we discuss how our tokeniser---specifically whether it uses end- or beginning-of-word markings in its vocabulary---affects this task.